 When the Fire (Heart) system is out-of-balance, it will cause excessive, false joy (over-excitement, rather than elation) or lack of joy.
 Emotionally, one will feel mental restlessness, insomnia, confusion, anxiety, a tendency to be easily startled, a lack of enthusiasm, or despair.
 Physically, one might experience signs of insomnia, heart palpitations, an irregular heartbeat, vivid dreams, and/or poor memory and concentration.

 When the Earth (Spleen/Stomach) system is out-of- balance, there will be a tendency towards anxiety, worry, and pensiveness.
-Physically, it will cause fatigue, poor digestion, loss of appetite, abdominal distension, loose stools or diarrhea, weak muscles, tendency to bruise easily, heavy menstrual periods and other bleeding disorders.
+Physically, it will cause fatigue, poor digestion, loss of appetite, abdominal distention, loose stools or diarrhea, weak muscles, tendency to bruise easily, heavy menstrual periods and other bleeding disorders.

 When the Metal (Lung) system is out-of-balance, one will experience sadness or grief.
 One will usually develop shortness of breath, oppression in the chest, fatigue, cough, propensity to catch colds, sore throat, loss of voice, sinus and bronchial issues, asthma, dry skin and/or a pale complexion.